Ayyash Al-Haj: Abdul Qader Al-Ayyash

-He founded and headed the "Adiyat" Society in Deir Ezzor in 1958; He presided over the Supreme Council for the Welfare of Arts, Letters and Social Sciences in the United Arab Republic in 1961, where he continued fighting for the codification of the Euphrates Valley civilization.
-He was a member of the Arab Writers Union, the Geographical Society, and the Scientific Research Society at Damascus University.
+He founded and chaired the "Adiyat" Society in Deir Ezzor in 1958.
+In 1961, he became president of the Supreme Council for the Welfare of Arts, Letters, and Social Sciences in the United Arab Republic, where he continued his efforts to document and preserve the civilization of the Euphrates Valley.
+He was also a member of the Arab Writers Union, the Geographical Society, and the Scientific Research Society at Damascus University.

 He founded the first museum in the city of Deir al-Zour in 1957 known as the Museum of Folk Traditions, the current Deir ez-Zor Museum still contains many archaeological collections of Mr. Al-Ayyash, which he bought from his own money and Donated to the museum.
 The Syrian Ministry of Culture published a dictionary of Syrian authors which was written by Abdul Qader Al-Ayyash in 1982, and the Ministry of Folklore also issued three books were written by him.

+He founded the first museum in Deir al-Zour in 1957, known at the time as the Museum of Folk Traditions.
+Many of the archaeological pieces he personally purchased and donated are still preserved in the present-day Deir ez-Zor Museum.
+In 1982, the Syrian Ministry of Culture published his Dictionary of Syrian Authors, and the Ministry of Folklore later released three additional books authored by him.

-He died in Deir Ezzor in 1974 after he enriched the Arab Library with more than 117 books in the field of history, folklore and literature, President Hafez al-Assad described him in his condolence message sent to his relative as "Lost of the homeland".
+He passed away in Deir Ezzor in 1974, after having enriched the Arab library with more than 117 books in the fields of history, folklore, and literature.
+In a message of condolence sent to one of his relatives, President Hafez al-Assad described him as a "loss to the homeland."